Kitiyakara Voralaksana: Later life

 In his later life, he went to Paris, France, to have his illnesses (Laryngeal cancer) treated.
 But he died there peacefully on 27 May 1931.
 Later, the Minister of Commerce built his statue and erected it to stand in front of the Commerce Ministry building.
 And the statue can be seen there, still standing today.
 This is in remembrance of the fact that he was the first Minister of Commerce of Siam, and all he did to protect the savings of common people in Thailand.

-The official residence of the House of Kitiyakara is Dheves Palace, Bangkok.
+The official residence of the House of Kitiyakara is Deves Palace, Bangkok.
 His descendants continue to live in this palace today.

 Marriage and issue

 Prince Kitiyakara Voralaksana, the Prince of Chunthaburi had 5 consorts, with 24 children; 14 sons and 10 daughters.